 In the Episcopal Church, Holy Matrimony is understood to be a physical and spiritual union entered into within the community of faith, by mutual consent of heart, mind, and will, and with the intent that it be lifelong.

-We welcome those who wish to be married at St. Andrew's Episcopal Church.
+We welcome those who wish to be married at St. Andrew's .
 We do require two month's notice prior to a wedding.
 At least one of the parties must be a baptized Christian and premarital counseling is required by the Canons of the Episcopal Church.
 In the case of a divorced person who wishes to remarry, permission from the Bishop is required.
-Under no circumstances should any announcement of a wedding at St. Andrew's be made until the couple has had an interview with the priest and the priest consents to officiate.
+Under no circumstances should any announcement of a wedding at St. Andrew's be made until the couple has had an interview with the priest and has received the priest's consent to officiate.

 Click here to read the Lessons appointed for use at the Celebration and Blessing of a Marriage in the Episcopal Church.

 Click here to read about the fees for Weddings and Celebrations at St. Andrew's.